WebAssembly Binary vs WebAssembly Text: Which Should You Use?

 Pros

-• ✓ Near-native execution speed in browsers
+• ✓ Near-native performance in any modern browser

-• ✓ Language-agnostic compilation target
+• ✓ Language-agnostic compile target (Rust, C, Go, etc.)

-• ✓ Sandboxed security model
+• ✓ Sandboxed execution model by design

 Cons

-• ✗ Binary format is not human-readable
+• ✗ Binary format not directly human-readable

 WebAssembly Text